sstacha/uarchive/README.md

     - reprovision your machine
     - re-install uarchive
     - clone your private repo into the archive directory
-    - archive -r
+    - archive -r $UARCHIVE_HOME
-        - this is provided you keep an archive -c of all changed files on the server.
+        - this is provided you keep an archive -c of all changed files on the server and have UARCHIVE_HOME set.